CharlesTaylor7/socket-io-client/README.md

 # generals-ui

 ## To do
-- Test suite
+- View replays from global perspective
+- view replays from player perspectives

 - Integrate old bot client with new reflex based view layer

-## Nice to have Features
-- View replays from any perspective. i.e. global or player specific
-- Setup bot games
 - Hot reloading of bot strategies (strategies in haskell)